 All leaders want to be effective.
-Whether we lead an operational team, are a member of a committee or running a project, it doesn’t really matter.
+Whether we lead a team, are a member of a committee or running a project, it doesn’t really matter.

 In this post I want to talk about habits of effective leaders, rather than general characteristics.
 Why?
 Because habits can be developed over time.
 It’s no good saying that the best leaders are charismatic.